 RULE 2: Primary pin photos should be of the front of the pin.
 Secondary images can include the back of pins as well as backing card and any other special packaging.

-Once the pin is added to the database, you'll taken to the item page where you can then add it to your collection, wish list, shop (if there's one available for sale), and sell.
+Once the pin is added to the database, you'll be taken to the item page where you can then add it to your collection or wish list, buy (once some have been listed for sale) and sell it.

 We like awesome features.
 We think you will too.
 Follow the links below to find out more for each.